 An ancient city with a youthful population, Padua was once a medieval city-state that vied for power with Venice and Verona.
 Today, Padua is vibrant town with an authentic feel and a lovely place to stroll the streets, markets and parks, but its previous position of power is still evident in the incredible frescoes found within the town’s churches and chapels.
 Giotto’s extraordinary, luminous work in the Scrovegni Chapel is the jewel in the crown.
 Padua played a role in more recent history too, providing a stage for Mussolini’s Fascist oratory.

 Famed predominately for its eponymous firewater, Bassano del Grappa’s historic centre exudes quiet charm.
-Explore the quaint wooden bridge over the River Brenta, interesting little churches, pretty piazzas and ceramics collections before visiting a grappa distillery.
-Here you can sample this fiery spirit, which is made from the grape vines discarded in the wine-making process.
+Explore the quaint wooden bridge over the River Brenta, interesting little churches, pretty piazzas, ceramics collections and grappa distilleries.
+Grappa is a fiery spirit made from the grape vines discarded in the wine-making process.

 Venerated as one of Palladio’s greatest constructions, the Villa di Maser (also known as Villa Barbaro) was commissioned by the powerful Barbaro family of Venice in the 16th century.
 Now a UNESCO World Heritage Site, the elegant symmetry of this sublime home is lifted by the its stunning interior and flourishing grounds.
 Within the estate, a historic vineyard produces fine wines.